Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 By default, in most cases, you can use either port as the primary (or the only) WAN port by plugging it into the Internet source, such as a Fiber-optic ONT or a cable modem, and leaving the other alone.

 In the case of a Dual-WAN, they will work as failover by default, with the faster WAN being the primary.
-However, you can also change them into the load-balance mode, called "Distributed" by Ubiquiti.
+However, you can also change them to load-balance mode, which is called "Distributed" by Ubiquiti.

 The second SFP+ plus LAN port is the only multi-Gigabit port for the local network.
 As a result, to have a Multi-Gig network, you need a switch.
 In this case, you can get a transceiver to turn this port into a 10GBASE-T, but it's best to get an SFP+-ready switch, such as the Zyxel XS1930-12HP or the Enterprise 8 PoE.